 This course investigates the strategic planning process to determine the direction of a healthcare system.
 By effectively managing established objectives and designing and implementing proposed strategies, the student will explore a range of strategic challenges facing leaders of healthcare organizations.
 The course stresses the dynamic nature of issues as related to rapidly evolving healthcare delivery.
+Topics include the nature of strategic management, analysis of the general environment and the healthcare environment, service area competitor analysis, value-added service delivery and support strategies for management and planning.

-NUR547 Case Management and Evidenced-Based Practice CU 3:6.6.6
+NUR547 Case Management and Evidenced-Based Practice 3 credits